bhuvanmg/Classification-of-DoH-traffic/README.md

 ```bash
  python2 dnsexfiltrator.py -d tunnel.dohe.live -p password
 ```
-to keep the server running for long durations, the server can be run as a bsckground process.
+to keep the server running for long durations, the server can be run as a background process.

 The server is now setup and any computer can send files via dns-over-https to the server using tunnel.dohe.live as domain.
 Users can change domain name and password as needed.